UX Articles

 In many ways, an overview of applied filters is just as important as a page title or breadcrumbs that inform users of where they are and what type of product list they are viewing — they provide a summary of their current scope and product list criteria.

-Testing showed this kind of product list context to be essential as users who overlooked even a single applied filter were likely to misinterpret both the type and range of products the site carried.
+Testing showed this kind of product list context to be essential, as users who overlooked even a single applied filter were likely to misinterpret both the type and range of products the site carried.

-Users often spend time exploring filtered product lists, scrolling up-and-down to assess products, and visiting product pages.
-After focusing on product features for awhile, they could easily forget what filters are active.
+After focusing on product features for a while, they could easily forget what filters are active.

 And without an overview of what filters are scoping the product list, they could form a mistaken impression of the extent of the product catalog.

-For example, a product list with 5 filters applied might contain only a dozen products.
 If none were suitable, and users forgot which filters they had applied 3 minutes previously, they could mistakenly assume that the site didn’t have what they needed, while the removal of one filter could expand the selection to include a suitable product.

 On desktop, such an issue would be most likely to occur when some of the applied filters are a few viewports down from the top of the page and thus more likely to be forgotten.